-During his tenure at FNC, Hemmer has contributed to the network’s coverage of the 2008, 2012 and 2016 presidential elections.
-Recently on March 15th, 2016 during America’s Election Headquarters, FNC’s coverage of the primary races in the seven select states averaged over five million viewers, making it the highest-rated primary night in cable news history, according to Nielsen.
-In August 2015, Hemmer, alongside co-anchor Martha MacCallum moderated the 5PM/ET GOP Presidential debate in Cleveland, OH.
-According to Nielsen, the debate averaged 6.1 million total viewers and 1.2 million viewers in the 25-54 key demo.
+During his tenure at FNC, Hemmer has also contributed to the network's coverage of the 2008, 2012 and 2016 presidential elections.
+Recently on March 15th, 2016 during America's Election Headquarters, FNC's coverage of the primary races in the seven select states averaged over five million viewers, making it the highest-rated primary night in cable news history, according to Nielsen.
+In August 2015, Hemmer, alongside co-anchor Martha MacCallum moderated the Candidate forum as part of its Republican presidential primary debate coverage in Cleveland, OH.
+According to Nielsen, the debate averaged 6.1 million in total viewers and 1.2 million viewers in the 25-54 key demographic.
 Hemmer and MacCallum also co-moderated the 7PM/ET debate on January 28th in Des Moines, IA, just days before the first caucus of the 2016 election.

 He earned a B.A. in broadcast journalism from Miami University in Ohio.